To improve patient safety and care at Zuckerberg San Francisco General, the campus is undergoing several major construction projects.

-Plans are underway for a seismic retrofit project to strengthen columns in Building 5.
-The first phase of the project is expected to start in January 2019 on the south side of the building, and will eventually impact all floors.
-One to two rooms will be impacted at a time.
+Construction is underway for a seismic retrofit project to strengthen columns in Building 5.
+The first phase of the project started on the south side of the building, and will eventually impact all floors.
+One to two rooms will be closed for construction at a time.

 Eighty percent of the south side is unoccupied because many health care services have relocated to Building 25, the new hospital.
-Patients may experience construction barriers, noise and other disruptions during construction.
+Patients, visitors and staff may experience parking closures in the B/C surface lots, construction barriers, noise and other disruptions.
 Earplugs are available upon request for patients if needed.